ravivyas84/go-blog/posts/9-things-to-consider-when-planning-pricing.md

 When starting up the most important thing to think about will be should you have a free/freemium offering.
 It is probably the hardest to zero in on.
 At the end of the day, it is a combination of capital available, cost of free users and product-market fit which will function as inputs to the decision if you can have a free tier or not.
 Let take a look at 2 scenarios

 1. You are bootstrapping and working on product-market fit: At this stage ideally, stay away from free offerings, especially till you find product-market fit.
 What you can have is a free trial that converts to a paid offering.
-You don’t have the capital to support free users, more importantly, you need to talk to every interested customer to better understand their needs.
+You don't have the capital to support free users, more importantly, you need to talk to every interested customer to better understand their needs.
 Free users might not give you great feedback, worse they might not even give you the time to get feedback.
 2. You have raised capital: In this stage, you can have a free/freemium offering, but think of it as a marketing expense and have a marketing-oriented goal to it.
 A goal of a free offering is to get as many people talking about your product which helps in long term growth and retention.
 But make sure your product is stable and does its job, else users will be talking about you in the wrong ways.

 Those are my 9 points on pricing.
 Do you think I missed any?
 Let me know on [twitter](http://twitter.com/ravivyas84)